 Clockwise from top left, Kruisherenhotel; River Meuse; Stijl boutique; Maastricht streets

 Famous as the place where in 1992 the modern European Union and the euro were born (the anti-Brexit, if you will), Maastricht is actually a seductive mix of international college town and exquisitely cosmopolitan city.
-And seriously, nearly everyone seems to have a bloody great sense of style here.
+And seriously, nearly everyone seems to have a head-turning sense of style here.
 With its right and left banks straddling the majestic Meuse River, the ethereal setting might easily have you thinking it can’t possibly all be real – but it most definitely is.

 Wedged almost covertly between Belgium and Germany (Cologne is just 70 km away), history and modernity play very well together in this comely Southern Dutch town.
 Roman cathedrals bookend narrow 17th Century streets, which are abuzz with urbane cafes, indie fashion boutiques and intimate contemporary art galleries.
-And to be sure, one of the vigorously recommended activities is just…walking around.
+And to be sure, one of the most recommended activities is just…walking around.

 Remarkably, for a relatively small city, Maastricht packs in rather a lot of Michelin stars.
 Tout a Fait, Beluga loves you, Toine Hermsen, Au Coin des Bons Enfants and the glorious Chateau Neercanne, just outside the center, all boast at least one – and chefs can be wildly experimental.
 But there are also more bars per capita than even Amsterdam – so a jenever (gin) soaked night on the tiles requires little planning.
 Still, make sure to hit The Lab for more perception-altering cocktails, and Complex for bleeding-edge dance music.

-Culture vultures should make time for the architecture and design gallery Bureau Europa, as well as the Bonnefantenmuseum, with its fascinating mix of Italian and Flemish Renaissance and baroque works, and brilliantly curated – Richard Serra, Sol Lewitt, Neo Rauch, Gilbert & George – contemporary collection.
+Culture vultures should make time for the architecture and design gallery Bureau Europa, as well as the Bonnefantenmuseum, with its fascinating mix of Italian and Flemish Renaissance and baroque works, and cleverly curated – Richard Serra, Sol Lewitt, Neo Rauch, Gilbert & George – contemporary collection.